ajs17/memills/content/people/mills-edward-hallock-1819-family/features/temperance.md

 There are records of a number of "lodges" of the Independent Order of Good Templars in the Batavia area.
 (TODO: expand)

+There was a Corfu lodge of the Good Templars, although I don't yet know if Emily was a member there:

+{{% fig "corfu/1869-12-20-Buffalo-Express-Buffalo-NY-p4" "400" /%}}

-In the 1880's, Emily was an officer in the Independent Order of Good Templars, in the Brookton chapter called "High Bridge Lodge, No. 296".
+ At Motts Corners in the 1880's, Emily was an officer in the Independent Order of Good Templars, in the Brookton chapter called "High Bridge Lodge, No. 296".

 {{% fig "temperance/good-templars-form-inside" "800" /%}}
 {{% fig "temperance/good-templars-form-outside" "800" /%}}